ER DU PRIMARY SCHOOL

 LDI: Zhejiang University of Technology Engineering Design Group Co.
 Ltd

 built-up area: 6592sqm

 floor area ratio: 0.24

-The rigorous, decades-long rural-urban migration has led to significant reduction of students in rural China.
-Small-class-teaching, as an alternative model of child education, implies a reduction in teacher-student ratio and increasing opportunity of group activities among students.
+The rigorous, decades-long rural-urban migration has led to a significant reduction of students in rural China.
+Small-class teaching, as an alternative model of child education, implies a reduction in the teacher-student ratio and an increasing opportunity for group activities among students.

 We further proposed to reduce classroom sizes from 45 students per class (typical in the city, as recommended by codes) to 36.
 The additional floor areas are given to the semi-outdoor “pocket” spaces, distributed along the corridors, where inter-class activities can take place.

 Originally sited on some bodies of water, we designed a few bridges and flyovers to connect all the corridors into one continuous circulation system.
 Due to safety concerns, most of the bodies of water will be filled and replaced with landscaping.

 The school is open since September, 2020.